conference & exhibition

 Mark Roughley

-Mark Roughley is a Lecturer in 3D Digital Art at Liverpool School of Art and Design, and a member of the Face Lab research group that explores faces and art-science applications.
+Mark Roughley is a Lecturer in 3D Digital Art to Reader in Interdisciplinary Digital Visualisation at Liverpool School of Art and Design, and a member of the Face Lab research group that explores faces and art-science applications.
 Mark trained as a medical artist, gaining his MSc in Medical Art from the University of Dundee, and specializes in visualizing anatomy through 3D data acquisition, modeling, and fabrication.
 His research focuses on the affordances that 3D digital technologies allow for both digital and haptic interaction with anatomical and cultural artifacts.
 Mark is also the host of Liverpool LASER (Leonardo Art Science Evening Rendezvous) Talks that bring artists and scientists together for informal presentations and conversations on art, science, and technology.
 (University Profile)

 Martin Kemp